mia-workshop/MIA-Shared-Task-2022/README.md

 and [MKQA](https://github.com/apple/ml-mkqa)[(Longpre et al., 2021)](https://arxiv.org/abs/2007.15207).

 For this shared task, we re-split development and test data, and conduct additional answer normalizations, so the number on our shared task data is not directly comparable to the results on those datasets in prior paper.

+*NOTE: Test data will be released in March.*
+#### MIA 2022 XOR-TyDi QA data
+The data is available at [data/mia_2022_dev_xorqa.jsonl](https://github.com/mia-workshop/MIA-Shared-Task-2022/tree/main/data/eval/mia_2022_dev_xorqa.jsonl).

-- The number of the examples in XOR-TyDi development and test data is as follows:
+The number of the examples in XOR-TyDi development and test data is as follows:

 | Language | dev | test |
 | :-----: | :-------:| :------: |